apena141/CodePath-Flixster/README.md

-# Flix
+# Flixster
-Flix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+Flixster is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-## Flix Part 2
+## Flixster Part 2

 ### User Stories